NickChapman1988/SleepingDragonTerrain/README.md

 **User Stories**

 ## Scope

+The website is based on a MVP (Minimum Viable Product) methodology, for several reasons:

+* Keeps the website uncluttered and minimalistic, avoiding information overload for users
+* Makes site easier to navigate, with only key information displayed
+* In line with my current abilities
+* Meets the necessary needs of the user and business owner

 ## Structure

+The website is split into four sections - a home (landing) page, an about page, gallery page and contact page.
+The fixed navbar and footer allow the user to easily navigate the site and get in touch, and present a consistent layout.
+The Home page is designed to hold a summarised version of the key information for the user, with further information accessible on the About page.

 ## Skeleton

+The website follows my initial four section plan, and closely resembles the initial wireframes (with slight changes to enable better mobile-first design e.g. navbar).

 ## Surface

+I wanted to maintain a clean and spartan presentation in order to avoid distraction for users and all the information presented to be the focus of attention.
+The high contrast of black/dark greys and white works to present a clean palette to users, while the bright blue spot colours serve to draw attention to key interactive elements (links, nav elements and social icons).

 ### Images
 ### Colours

 ### Typography
 ### Icons
 ## Features